ckan/ckanext-harvest/README.rst

       harvester fetch_consumer
         - starts the consumer for the fetching queue

+      harvester purge_queues
+        - removes all jobs from fetch and gather queue

-      harvester import [{source-id}]
+      harvester [-j] [--segments={segments}] import [{source-id}]
         - perform the import stage with the last fetched objects, optionally belonging to a certain source.
           Please note that no objects will be fetched from the remote server.
 It will only affect the last fetched objects already present in the database.

+          If the -j flag is provided, the objects are not joined to existing datasets.
+This may be useful when importing objects for the first time.

+          The --segments flag allows to define a string containing hex digits that represent which of the 16 harvest object segments to import. e.g. 15af will run segments 1,5,a,f

       harvester job-all
         - create new harvest jobs for all active sources.

+      harvester reindex
+        - reindexes the harvest source datasets

 The commands should be run with the pyenv activated and refer to your sites configuration file (mysite.ini in this example)::